Forestmedia

 Picture

-A million tonnes of logs a year are processed by this chipmill alone.
+Half a million tonnes of logs a year are processed by this chipmill alone.

 Picture